Bartel-Group/matgen_baselines/README.md

 ## Stability and novelty leaderboard

 Below are performance metrics for select models trained on the MP-20 dataset.
-Note this list is not exhaustive, but rather a sampling of different model types (diffusion-based, LLMs, and var>
+Note this list is not exhaustive, but rather a sampling of different model types (diffusion-based, LLMs, and variational autoencoders).

 We also provide results from two template-based methods (described [here](https://arxiv.org/abs/2501.02144)) to serve as a baseline.